amir-hassan25/IdeaBench/README.md

 * Populate this list with all the models you generated research ideas with along with the path their evaluation files are saved.
 An example of how this is done is provided in `src/analyze_results.sh`.
 By default, it is expected to have low and high resource results for each model, as done in the benchmark, however, if you have only outputs for one setting, just set both paths to be the same (note in this case, the txt files with the results will show repeated results for "low" and "high" resource scenarios).
 * Next set the `output_file` variable with the name you want the text file containing the results to be.
 * Once configured, run `./analyze_results.sh`
+* **Category-Specific Results:** If you wish to obtain results specific to the category of the target papers, please refer to the notebook we provide in `data/idea_bench_topic_specific_results.ipynb`.

 ### Note on API rate limits.
 * Each API has their own respective rate limits.